-In this Insights, we give an overview of the accounting implications of the following topical issues that entities with 31 December 2022 year end might consider when preparing their financial statements:
+In this Insights, we give an overview of the accounting implications of the following topical issues that companies with 30 June 2023 year end might consider when preparing their MFRS financial statements:

 1. Impacts of rising inflation and interest rates

-2. Hyperinflationary economies

-3. Lessor forgiveness of lease payments

-4. Impairment reviews of non-financial assets
+2. Impairment reviews of non-financial assets

-5. Debt restructurings
+3. Debt restructurings

+4. Lessor forgiveness of lease payments

-6. Climate change
+5. Climate change

-7. Russian invasion of Ukraine and Russian sanctions

-There are a number of narrow-scope amendments and annual improvements on MFRS effective 1 January 2022 as highlighted in [Appendix I](#) at the end of this publication.
+There are a number of narrow-scope amendments and annual improvements on MFRS effective 1 January 2022 that are newly applicable for 30 June 2023 year ends as highlighted in [Appendix I](#) at the end of this publication.